shoui520/shoui520.github.io/docs/vn-setup.md

 !!! note "Enabling System Integrity Protection again"
 	Same steps but type `csrutil enable` instead at step 5.

+We will now create a **32-bit** Wine prefix, this has the best compatibility and stability.

+!!! warning "AMD Hackintosh"
+	If you are using a Hackintosh with an AMD processor, you must use a 64-bit Wine prefix. `wineboot` without a `WINEARCH` parameter, also `wine` commands must be run with `wine64` instead.

+Do the command below to create a 32-bit Wine prefix.

 ```bash
 WINEARCH=win32 wineboot